 Under Jo Bonney's taut yet fluid direction, the actors share a common discipline that leads directly to the core of each of their characters without stealing the thunder from each other.
 Within the confines of Neil Patel's simple oval-shaped barracks (effectively lighted by David Zinn), the strong ensemble reflects the truth and nothing but the truth.
 Bonney, who has a real flair for tough drama maintains a firm grip on the tense, one-on-one scenes even as she encourages the actors toward some wonderfully unaffected freedom and an honest naturalism in the lighter moments.

 This hand-grenade of a play explode with contemporary force despite being set in 1944.
 This is one revival that would do Broadway proud.

-Editor's Note: Readers might be interested in checking up a brief 1996 Off-Broadway revival of the play at the same theater where it premiered --A Soldier's Play--Valiant Theatre Company
+Editor's Note: Readers might be interested in checking up on Elyse Sommer's review a brief 1996 Off-Broadway revival of the play at the same theater where it premiered --A Soldier's Play--Valiant Theatre Company

 Easy-on-the budget super gift for yourself and your musical loving friends.
 Tons of gorgeous pictures.